Layout

 This interactive viewer is made up of the areas described below.

-• Top bar — the row of buttons across the top: Help (marked with a question mark, which opens and closes this panel), Show Details / Hide Details (marked with an information “i”) and Flip Board (marked with a flip icon).
+• Top bar — the row of buttons across the top: Help (marked with a question mark, which opens and closes this panel), Show Details / Hide Details (marked with an information “i”), Flip Board (marked with a flip icon), Annotations (marked with a memo icon, when the game carries comments or symbols) and Share (marked with a share icon).
+When several games are embedded in one block, a Game selector also appears here.

 • Game details — the panel listing tags such as the event, players, result, opening and rating.
 It is hidden or revealed with the Show Details / Hide Details button (see below).